Neil Primrose (politician): Background

 Primrose was born at Dalmeny House near Edinburgh, the second son of Archibald Primrose, 5th Earl of Rosebery, Prime Minister to Queen Victoria from 1894 to 1895, and Hannah de Rothschild, daughter of Baron Mayer de Rothschild.
 He was the brother of Harry Primrose, 6th Earl of Rosebery and writer Lady Sybil Grant.

 He was educated at Eton and Oxford and played No.1 for the Oxford Polo team in 1904 and 1905.
 While at Oxford he was also a keen steeplechase rider.

 Political career

 Primrose entered the House of Commons at the January 1910 general election as Member of Parliament (MP) for Wisbech.
 In 1913 he became a member of the Anglo-American Peace Centenary Committee.
 In February 1915 he was appointed Under-Secretary of State for Foreign Affairs in H. H. Asquith's Liberal administration, but was not offered a post when the coalition government was formed in May of the same year.
-When David Lloyd George became prime minister in December 1916, Primrose returned to the government as joint-Parliamentary Secretary to the Treasury (government chief whip) alongside Conservative Lord Edmund Talbot, a post he only held until March of the following year.
+When David Lloyd George became prime minister in December 1916, Primrose returned to the government as joint-Parliamentary Secretary to the Treasury (government chief whip) alongside Conservative Edmund FitzAlan-Howard, a post he only held until March of the following year.
 In June 1917 he was sworn of the Privy Council.